-Pressure – it’s a very common term in various industries.
+What is Pressure? – it’s a very common term in various industries.
 There are various kinds of pressure we use in our practical life.
-Atmospheric pressure, absolute pressure, gauge pressure, fluid pressure, units of pressure, etc. will explore here.
+Atmospheric pressure, absolute pressure, gauge pressure, fluid pressure, units of pressure, conversions, etc. will explore here.

 Let us try to understand the Pressure.
 Take a wooden block, a bowling pin, a sharp pin, and a hammer.
 Now, if you hammer on the bowling pin keeping on the block, do you think it will enter.